MabbottLab/MEGneto/README.md

 ### Channel Repair

 `FCP_3_CHECKPOINT.m` repairs bad channels detected from fcp_1, but we held off on removing until the data had been ICA-cleaned.
-The channels are repaired by replacing them with a weighted average of neighbouring channels.
+The channels are repaired by replacing them with a some combination of neighbouring channels (default is 'weighted' average, other options include 'average', 'spline', or 'slap').

 Output: *.mat file of fully cleaned data (i.e., removed head motion/muscle and jump artifacts, 3rd order gradients, ICA cleaned data, and repaired bad channels).

 Notes:
+- Prior to running the function, ensure that subj_fcp3.csv is populated with the subject IDs of participants you want to include.
 - Outputs from fcp2 are loaded at the start of this step and a logging file will be set up to keep track of progress.
 Further, the pipeline will check for matching MEG/MRI data.
 - The output data of this step is in the sensor space MEG data (fully processed).